Wake Forest vs. Louisville NCAA Football Odds, Plays and Insights | October 2, 2021

 Louisville Stats and Trends

-- Louisville's games this season have gone over the point total one time in three opportunities (33.3%).
+- Louisville's games this year have hit the over one time in three opportunities (33.3%).

-- When Louisville scores more than 14.3 points, it is 2-1 against the spread and 3-1 overall.
+- Louisville is 2-1 against the spread and 3-1 overall when the team notches more than 14.3 points.

-- When Louisville churns out more than 357.8 yards, the team is 2-1 against the spread and 3-0 overall.
+- Louisville is 2-1 against the spread and 3-0 overall when the team totals over 357.8 yards.

-- This season the Cardinals have four turnovers, seven fewer than the Demon Deacons have takeaways (11).
+- The Cardinals have turned the ball over four times, seven fewer times than the Demon Deacons have forced turnovers (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.